-Data from the RTOG Studies - Dan Spratt
+Data from the RTOG 9601 Study: Treating Prostate Cancer Patients with Low-Volume Disease - Daniel Spratt

 Daniel Spratt, MD Associate Professor Laurie Snow Research Professor of Radiation Oncology Associate Chair, Clinical Research Chair, Genitourinary Clinical Research, Rogel Cancer Center Director, Spine Oncology Program, Rogel Cancer Center

 Charles J. Ryan, MD, The B.J.
 Kennedy Chair in Clinical Medical Oncology at the University of Minnesota and Director of the Division of Hematology, Oncology, and Transplantation.

 Charles Ryan: Hello from PCF 2019.
 I'm joined by Dan Spratt, Associate Professor, Radiation Oncologist from the University of Michigan.
 You got a lot going on, my friend, and you really made a splash a couple of weeks ago presenting an update of the Shipley data from the RTOG studies, which was a really important study of high-dose bicalutamide in the setting of postoperative radiation.
 Tell us what you found.

 Dan Spratt: Yeah, so this trial, for those not familiar with it, is a trial where men who've recurred after undergoing a radical prostatectomy received salvage radiation therapy with either a placebo or high-dose bicalutamide for two years.
 Overall, the study was published two years ago and showed a survival benefit for the addition of hormone therapy, bicalutamide.
 But we took a second look into it because nowadays we treat patients at lower PSAs.
 We call it early salvage radiation.
 Once it becomes detectable, the PSA, is when we'd start to recommend using salvage radiation.